 To register with the Agencia Tributaria, you need to take your passport, your NIE and copies of both.
 You need to request the Modelo 037 form, a simplified form to register for the ALTA.
 The ALTA is a database of autonomos.
 The form can be found here (and also completed if they get the online version working) but you need to sort out the certificado digital.
 Once done, you can fill it in and send it online.
 If your NIE isn’t fully activated yet, you will also need to fill in a Modelo 030 form as well.
 This gives the Agencia Tributaria your personal information (i.e. passport number, place of birth, country of origin, residence in Barcelona, NIE, etc.).
 Both the 030 and 037 can also be obtained in person from the Agencia Tributaria.
 Fill them out before or during your appointment (whether you made it previously or otherwise).

 I’m not like a normal worker.
 I’m a cool worker

 Almost done!
 Lastly, you need to tell Seguridad Social that you aren’t just a normal worker, you are an autonomo.
 For this, there is an online form.
 Rather than write everything here, please look at the document that I received below.
 As of April 2018, this document was mostly correct.
-I have written in a few notes specifically for foreign language teachers who are autonomos (meaning you are working without a contract).
+I have written a few notes specifically for freelance foreign language teachers who are autonomous.
+This means you are working without a contract.
 Although I have written in the codes that you will need, you must have completed the previous steps before doing this last step.
 This document is in Spanish and runs through the entire form (which is also only in Spanish).
 I have done a rough translation into English.

 If this worked for you, please comment below.
 Also if it didn’t work, could you please comment below and say why it didn’t work?
-The process changes quickly and I will try to keep this post up to date as best as I can as I know that the process can be quite complex and few people seem to know how to actually do it.
+The process changes quickly and I will try to keep this post up to date as best as I can.
+I know that the process can be quite complex and few people seem to know how to actually do it.